learn-with-me/Software-Engineering-Fundamentals/technology/notes-mongodb.md

 # MongoDB

 A document based database.
 Natively supports scaling out through sharding feature.
+Core server built in C++.
+Stores data as BSON \(bsonspec.org\).
+MongoDB drivers are the ones that map your JSON request to BSON and communicate further.

 > **MongoDB Compass:** Compass is a GUI client for viewing MongoDB databases and documents they contain.
 Supports read and write data.
 >